Florian935/springboot-rsocket-requester-responder-demo/README.md

 The requester can call the responder.

-## RSocket client
+# RSocket client

 The easiest way to test the responder is to use the RSocket client.

-`To download the RSocket Client CLI:` wget -O rsc.jar https://github.com/making/rsc/releases/download/0.4.2/rsc-0.4.2.jar
+## To download the RSocket Client CLI
+  wget -O rsc.jar https://github.com/making/rsc/releases/download/0.9.1/rsc-0.9.1.jar

-`To make the client easier to wirk with, set an alias:` alias rsc='java -jar rsc.jar'
+## To make the client easier to wirk with, set an alias
+  alias rsc='java -jar rsc.jar'

-`To use the client to do request-response against a server on tcp://localhost:7000:` rsc --debug --request --data "{\"origin\":\"Client\",\"interaction\":\"Request\"}" --route request-response tcp://localhost:7000
+## To use the client to do request-response against a server on tcp://localhost:7000
+  rsc --debug --request --data "{\"origin\":\"Client\",\"interaction\":\"Request\"}" --route request-response tcp://localhost:7000

-`To use the client to do fire-and-forget against the same server:` rsc --debug --fnf --data "{\"origin\":\"Client\",\"interaction\":\"Fire And Forget\"}" --route fire-and-forget tcp://localhost:7000
+## To use the client to do fire-and-forget against the same server
+  rsc --debug --fnf --data "{\"origin\":\"Client\",\"interaction\":\"Fire And Forget\"}" --route fire-and-forget tcp://localhost:7000